alivenotions/simple-poll/README.md

 # simple-poll

-A polling utility that allows you to poll an http endpoint with configurable delay.
+A pull-based polling utility that allows you to poll any function that returns a promise with configurable delay.

 ## Create a polling object

-The httpPoll function expects an object with three keys:
+The Poll function expects an object with three keys:
-- delay: number
+- delay: number, if not passed, a default of 0 is taken
-- executor: a promise returning function
+- executor: a promise returning function, throws an error if not passed
-- args: array of arguments to the executor function
+- args: array of arguments to the executor function, if not passed, a default of an empty array is taken

 ```javascript
 const { Poll } = require('@alivenotions/simple-poll')